xaeav12/xaeav12/README.md

 ### Hi there 👋

 <!--
+secret text: congratulations, you have found the goblin -->
 **xaeav12** is a ✨ _special_ ✨ compisition because its artificially intelligent.

 -  I’m currently working on ...🔭